- Financial planning

 Experienced investors that are comfortable with high levels of risk may also want to consider venture capital schemes.
 These are investment schemes that have been set up by the UK government in an effort to promote investment into small, early-stage companies and offer very generous tax breaks.
 Three such schemes include:

 - The Enterprise Investment Scheme (EIS) – this scheme is designed to encourage investment into early-stage companies that are not listed on a stock exchange.
-It offers investors a range of tax breaks, including income tax relief of 30%, no capital gains tax on gains realised on the disposal of EIS investments provided the investments are held for three years, capital gains tax deferrals if proceeds are invested in qualifying EIS investments, and inheritance tax relief if the investments are held for two years.
+It offers investors a range of tax breaks, including; income tax relief of 30%, no capital gains tax on gains realised on the disposal of EIS investments provided the investments are held for three years, capital gains tax deferrals if proceeds are reinvested in qualifying EIS investments, and inheritance tax relief if the investments are held for two years.

 - The Seed Enterprise Investment Scheme (SEIS) – this scheme is designed to promote investment into start-up companies that are raising their first £150,000 in external equity capital.
-Like the EIS, it offers a range of generous tax breaks, including income tax relief of 50%, no capital gains tax on gains realised on the disposal of SEIS investments provided the shares are held for three years, reinvestment tax relief, and inheritance tax relief if investments are held for two years.
+Like the EIS, it offers a range of generous tax breaks, including; income tax relief of 50%, no capital gains tax on gains realised on the disposal of SEIS investments provided the shares are held for three years, reinvestment tax relief, loss relief and inheritance tax relief if investments are held for two years.

 - Venture Capital Trusts (VCTs) – VCTs are investment companies that are listed on the London Stock Exchange and invest in smaller companies that meet certain criteria.
-VCTs offer investors a range of tax breaks including 30% income tax relief, tax-free dividends, and tax-free growth.
+VCTs offer investors a range of tax breaks including; 30% income tax relief, tax-free dividends, and tax-free growth.

 While all of these schemes offer generous tax breaks, it’s important to be aware that due to the high-risk nature of investing in small, early-stage companies, they will not be suitable for everyone.
 Only those who can afford to take the risk should consider these tax-efficient investment schemes.